tyanai/vManager-Plugin-Jenkins/README.md

 **Setting the build to wait till all session end execution:**

-In case you want to hold the build till the session end its execution on the vManager side, please check the \'wait for launched session to end\" check box.
+In case you want to hold the build till the session end its execution on the Verisium Manager side, please check the \'wait for launched session to end\" check box.